ProfFan/phabritex/README.md

 # Compatibility

-Tested with upstream until 20170117.
+Tested with upstream until 2019/09.
+Please report compatibility as you update from upstream so I can make the corresponding changes.

 # Usage